Memorial Day is one of the most popular boating weekends of the year, but it can also be one of the most dangerous.

 Safe boating is the key to keeping your boat afloat and your passengers out of harm’s way.
-These helpful mobile apps for boating enthusiasts — and pets — of all ages will keep you ahead of the wake.
+These helpful resources for boating enthusiasts — and pets — of all ages will keep you ahead of the wake.

 As the top boating state in the nation, Florida has watercraft of all shapes and sizes.
 If you are new to boating or recently purchased a boat, you may not realize that a separate insurance policy is generally required for the protection you need.